 The committee is comprised of faculty members from basic science and clinical departments.
-The Associate Dean for Research serves in an ex-officio, non-voting capacity.
+The Assistant Deans for Faculty Affairs, Associate Deans for Research, and Senior Associate Dean for Faculty and Institutional Affairs serve in an ex-officio, non-voting capacity.